nicnosis/iu-courses/j460/docs/idv-syllabus.md

-# J360 WEB DESIGN - SPRING 2017
+# J460 INTERACTIVE DATA VIZ - SPRING 2017

-**LOCATION** - Franklin Hall 060
+**LOCATION** - Franklin Hall 058
-**SECTIONS**
-16278 - Meets MW 8:30am - 10:30am
-17016 - Meets MW 10:45am - 12:45pm
+**SECTION** - 17274 - Meets MW 4:00-5:15pm
 **INSTRUCTOR** - Nic Aguirre - naguirre@indiana.edu
 **OFFICE HOURS** - FF M130S (Stack 4), Friday 10:00-11:00a

 ## Description
-Web design has a profound impact on our everyday experiences of work, recreation, and communication.
-This course focuses on developing practical, marketable skills for front-end web development.
-Fundamentally, this course focuses on **experience** and **design** as they relate to web development; technical details and coding are secondary.
-The Internet is constantly evolving - sometimes in a way that is seemingly unpredictable and erratic.
-Upon completion of this course, students will have a strong foundation of the technical and design skills necessary to produce pleasant web experiences, and the skills to adapt to a constantly-changing medium.
+In *Interactive Data Visualization*, students will develop web-based graphs, charts, maps, and other informational tools.
+Course content is very technical; we will work with **JavaScript** and the **d3.js** library.
+Much of our work will involve the active development and maintenance of data-driven software code.
+The result takes the form of compelling and elegant multimedia - anything from a simple bar chart to a full-page web app.

+This course, while very tech-oriented, also has a strong focus on **visual design**.
+The use of font, color, size/proportion, and positioning are important for our work to communicate effectively.
+We are also very concerned with narrative and communication; most of our work serves to deliver a story or message substantiated by data.

+Work in this course will be found both challenging and rewarding.
+The aim of this course is for students to develop projects that can also serve as portfolio pieces.
+Interactive data viz is still somewhat in its infancy and hasn't been widely adapted as it is subject to constant change.

 ### Prerequisites